back to top

 October, 2024

 Labour came to power with a manifesto that said they will work with the private sector.
 Andrew Metcalf, Managing Director at Kent PR and public affairs agency Maxim, looks at the plans to double onshore wind, triple solar power, and quadruple offshore wind by 2030.
-He considers what might it mean in terms of communications and community engagement.
+He considers what it might mean in terms of communications and community engagement.

 These are ambitious targets, but Labour has hit the ground running with contracts already agreed for 131 green energy generation projects in the latest Contract for Difference (CfD) auction – a mechanism to give investors a guaranteed return on their investment while smoothing out price volatility for consumers.
 Due to come online in either 2026/27 or 2027/28, the projects will power the equivalent of 11 million homes.